 The Lord is not slow in keeping his promise, as some understand slowness.
 He is patient with you, not wanting anyone to perish, but everyone to come to repentance.
 (II Peter 3:9)

 The above verse is a good balance to the doctrine that some are destined to be saved and some to be lost.
 The eternal Word of God states that God wants everyone to come to repentance.
 However, we might note that Peter is addressing believers when he says God wants everyone to come to repentance.

-We understand that the members of the royal priesthood were chosen before the beginning of the world.
-We understand that God makes some vessels to honor and some to dishonor.
+We know that the members of the royal priesthood were chosen before the beginning of the world.
+We know that God makes some vessels to honor and some to dishonor.
 The Bible states these facts clearly.
 But the Bible declares also that God wants everyone to come to repentance.
-Since the Word of God cannot be altered in any manner, we just have to say “Amen” and trust that some day we will understand more than we do now.
+Since the Word of God cannot be altered in any manner, we must say “Amen” and trust that some day we will understand more than we do now.

 But the day of the Lord will come like a thief.
 The heavens will disappear with a roar; the elements will be destroyed by fire, and the earth and everything in it will be laid bare.
 (II Peter 3:10)

-You may have noticed that the second and third chapters of the Book of Revelation divide the Christian churches into two groups of people: those who overcome sin, and those who do not overcome sin.
+You may have noticed that Revelation chapters 2-3 divide the Christian churches into two groups of people: those who overcome sin, and those who do not overcome sin.
 I suspect that the “rewards” assigned to the victorious saints, beginning with access to the Tree of Life and ending with a position on the Throne of Christ, are steps in the attainment to the first resurrection.